A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Concept and related work

-\IEEEPARstart{I}{n} traditional cellular networks, users access the network via single-hop communications.
-Introducing relays to cellular networks has become one of the major concern of cellular network planners that aim to improve the capacity and the coverage of their networks.
-The emergence of \gls{D2D} communications (e.g. \cite{RitaOverlay2017} and \cite{IbrahimDistributed2018}) has revitalized the scenario of user-to-network relaying based on \gls{D2D} communications between the \gls{UE} and the relays and traditional cellular communications between the relays and the \gls{BS}.
-The advantages of this scenario are mainly classified in two categories: (i) improving the performance of the network (e.g. capacity enhancement, coverage extension, transmission power reduction, load balancing, network offloading etc.) and enabling new services (e.g. data on demand).
+In traditional cellular networks, single hop communications are deployed between the users and the \gls{BS}.
+However, introducing relays to cellular networks has become one of the major concern of cellular network planners that aim to improve the capacity and the coverage of their networks.
+The emergence of \gls{D2D} communications encourages the deployment of \gls{UE}-to-Network relaying functionality. \gls{D2D} communications will take place between the \gls{MU} and the relays however cellular communications are maintained between the relays and the \gls{BS}.
+The main advantages of such relaying feature is: (i) improving the performance of the network (e.g. capacity enhancement, coverage extension, transmission power reduction, load balancing, network offloading etc.) and enabling new services (e.g. data on demand).

-The performance of \gls{D2D} relaying has been investigated by the mean of several mathematical tools.
-Stochastic geometry enables an analytic modeling and performance evaluation of cellular network with fix \gls{D2D} relays in \cite{Chen2014Stochastic} and mobile \gls{D2D} relays in \cite{Liu2015Device}.
+\gls{D2D} relaying technique has been the subject of interest of significant research in both academia and industry.
+Several tools have been used for evaluating the performance of this technique.
+Stochastic geometry is used for analytically modeling and analyzing the performance of cellular network with fix \gls{D2D} relays in \cite{Chen2014Stochastic} and mobile \gls{D2D} relays in \cite{Liu2015Device}.
 Monte-Carlo simulations in \cite{Vanganuru2012System} and \cite{Huang2009Capacity} show how enabling \gls{D2D} communications to carry relayed traffic can enhance the capacity and coverage of cellular networks.
 A system-level simulator in \cite{Babun2015MultiHop} was developed to evaluate the extension of the cellular coverage due to \gls{D2D} relaying.